UniTrackApp/scanner/README.md

 - **Windows**: `py -m ensurepip --default-pip`
 - **Linux**:   `python3 -m ensurepip --default-pip`

-Then proceed to install _mfrc522_, the required library to work with RFID reader.<br>
+Then proceed to install the dependencies for the project.<br>
 Install using this command on terminal:
-`pip install mfrc522-python`
+`pip install -r requirements.txt`

 Now you are ready to go.